mjuz-iac/website/_articles/example.md

 `RemoteConnection` for connections to other deployments, `Offer` to provide resources or information to a connected deployment, and `Wish` to access the offer of a connected deployment.
-Using them, the hoster and editor specify their connection to the other deployment.
+Using them, the provider and editor specify their connection to the other deployment.
-The hoster offers its bucket to the editor deployment.
+The provider offers its bucket to the editor deployment.
 The editor specifies its expectation of the offer by defining a wish, allowing to use the offered bucket via `wish.offer`.
 </div>